-In this standard, students apply their work from NC.K.OA.1.
-As students solve addition and subtraction word problems (NC.K.OA.2), they create representations (NC.K.OA.1).
-Research strongly suggests that students benefit from exploring, representing (NC.K.OA.1), and solving (NC.K.OA.2) word problems together when developing an understanding of addition and subtraction (van de Walle et al., 2019).
-Students should always create representations of word problems.

-Types of Word Problems

-Kindergarten students work with four problem types (see chart: Kindergarten Problem Types).
-The first two problem types involve an action where something is physically added to or taken from the starting amount.
-The last two problem types do not involve an action.
-Instead, students work with part-part-whole relationships.

-Kindergarten Problem Types Action Add To- Result Unknown Two bunnies sat on the grass.
-Three more bunnies hopped there.
-How many bunnies are on the grass now?
-2 + 3 = ?
-A Take From- Result Unknown Five apples were on the table.
+Cla rification Checking for Understanding Stu dents apply their work fi rom NC.K.OA.1 in this Standard.
+Research Take From - Result Unknown Problem (Scaffolded with Multiple Reads strongly suggests that students benefit from exploring, representing ents benefit from exploring, representing Strategy ): (NC .K.OA.1), and solving (I NC.K.OA.2) word problems together when Teacher: I am going to read a word problem to you.
+Here is the beginning of the dev eloping an understandir ng of addition and subtraction (van de Walle et al., problem: 201 Students should alw ays create representations of word problems.
+Nine grapes were in a bowl.
+Tom ate 3 grapes.
+Teacher: Turn and talk to your partner/table and tell them what this problem is Туре es of Word Problems about.
+Kinc ergarten students work with four problem types (see chart: Kindergarten Students talk for 30-45 seconds.
+Prol olem Types).
+The first tw vo problem types involve an action where Teacher: I am going to reread the problem to you. som ething is physically add ed to or taken from the starting amount.
+The last Nine grapes were in a bowl.
+Tom ate 3 grapes. two problem types do not in volve an action.
+Instead, students work with Teacher: What are some numbers that we heard?
+(9 and 3) part part-whole relationship S. Teacher: What does the 9 mean?
+(We had 9 grapes in a bowl) Teacher: What does the 3 mean?
+(Tom ate 3 grapes) Ki ndergarten Problem Types Teacher: What is a math question that we can explore?
+(How many grapes are Two hunnies sat on the grass.
+Three more hunnies hopped there.
+How many huppies are on the grass leacher: Use your math tools and work with your partner/table and find out how Add To- now? many grapes are left?
+Make sure you can explain what you did with your math Result Unknown tools. - 2 + 3 = ?
+Note: Math tools could include manipulatives with support from number paths or tio ten trames or drawings on paper.
+Students should have freedom to choose now Ac Five apples were on the table.
 I ate two apples.
-How many apples are on the table now? $5-2=?$ uo Put Together/Take Apart-Total Unknown Three red apples and two green apples are on the table.
+How to represent and solve these problems without teacher-directed instruction.
+Take From- many apples are on the table now?
+Dessible Despenses Result Unknown 5 2 - 2 Possible Responses.
+5-2-i Student A. Tasabar: Haw did you salva Three red apples and two green apples are on the the problem?
+Put Together/Take table.
 How many apples are on the table?
-3 + 2 = ?
-No Action Put Together/Take Apart-Both Addends Unknown Grandma has five flowers.
-How many can she put in her red vase and how many in her blue vase? $5 = 0 + 5, 5 = 5 + 0$ $5 = 1 + 4, 5 = 4 + 1$ $5 = 2 + 3, 5 = 3 + 2$
+Student: Lout 9 counters on a Apart-Total number nath.
+Then I took 3 Unknown 3 + 2 = ? off I then counted the ones left and there was 6 c Teacher: How many grapes are left? ; tio Grandma has five flowers.
+How many can she put in Student: There are 6 grapes left since 9 take away 3 is 6 her red vase and how many in her blue vase?
+Put logether/lake Student B Addends Unknown 5 = 0 + 5, 5 = 5 + 0 5 = 1 + 4, 5 = 4 + 1 Teacher: How did you solve the problem?
+Addenus Onknown 5 = 2 + 3, $5 = 3 + 2$ Student: I put 9 counters on a ten frame.
+I then flipped 3 from red to vellow to show the ones that he ate.

-Take From - Result Unknown Problem (Scaffolded with Multiple Reads Strategy):

-Teacher: I am going to read a word problem to you.
-Here is the beginning of the problem:

-Nine grapes were in a bowl.
-Tom ate 3 grapes.

-Teacher: Turn and talk to your partner/table and tell them what this problem is about.

-Students talk for 30-45 seconds.

-Teacher: I am going to reread the problem to you.

-Nine grapes were in a bowl.
-Tom ate 3 grapes.

-Teacher: What are some numbers that we heard?
-(9 and 3)

-Teacher: What does the 9 mean?
-(We had 9 grapes in a bowl)

-Teacher: What does the 3 mean?
-(Tom ate 3 grapes)

-Teacher: What is a math question that we can explore?
-(How many grapes are left?)

-Teacher: Use your math tools and work with your partner/table and find out how many grapes are left?
-Make sure you can explain what you did with your math tools.

-Note: Math tools could include manipulatives with support from number paths or ten frames or drawings on paper.
-Students should have freedom to choose how to represent and solve these problems without teacher-directed instruction.

-Student A:

-Teacher: How did you solve

-the problem?

-Student: I put 9 counters on a

-number path.
-Then I took 3

-off.
-I then counted the ones left and there was 6.

 Teacher: How many grapes are left?

-Student: There are 6 grapes left since 9 take away 3 is 6.

-Student B:

-Teacher: How did you solve the problem?

-Student: I put 9 counters on a ten frame.
-I then flipped 3 from red to yellow to show the ones that he ate.
-Teacher: How many grapes are left?

-NC.K.OA.2 Solve addition and subtraction word problems, within 10, using objects or drawings to represent the problem, when solving:
+NC.K.OA.2 Solve addition and subtraction word problems, within 10, using objects or drawings to represent the problem, when solving: Add to/Take From-Result Unknown

-- Add to/Take From-Result Unknown - Put Together/ Take Apart (Total Unknown and Two Addends Unknown)
+- Put Together/ Take Apart (Total Unknown and Two Addends Unknown)